5 Back Pain Exercises That Give You Instant Relief

 This can be due to carrying heavy weights during workouts especially for more intensive kinds such as Cross Fit, which requires the person to carry weights simultaneously in short periods or bursts.
 Spasms, tense muscles, ruptured disks may also cause back pain.

 Sometimes, certain health conditions may cause back pain such as arthritis, scoliosis, kidney stones, and endometriosis.

 Exercises Plus Remedies to Relieve Back Pain

 Here are some quick exercises and remedies to ease back pain naturally:

-Contrary to popular belief, core exercises does NOT mean your six pack muscles (ie: your rectus abdominus).
+Contrary to popular belief, core exercises do NOT mean your six-pack muscles (ie: your rectus abdominus).
 In fact, most people would benefit from strengthening the other muscles constituting the core, especially the transverse abdominus and the internal/external obliques.

 Good exercises include rolling exercises and things that challenge you to keep your core stable (like bird-dogs).

 Elbow plank, abdominal crunches, and push-ups are also core-strengthening exercises that help reduce back pain.